maid/maid/README.md

     sudo gem uninstall maid

 **NOTE:** This does not remove any files under `~/.maid` or crontab entries.
 Please remove them at your convenience.

-### Troubleshooting

-* Having multiple Ruby versions installed can confuse things.
-If you're a Ruby developer, you may prefer to just `gem install maid` with your preferred setup.
-Ruby 1.9.3 is recommended.
-* Older packages of Ruby for Ubuntu may not automatically add the RubyGems `bin` directory to your `$PATH`.
-Double check your settings.

 ## Tutorial